 Native Plant Restoration

 My husband and I have some creek valley fields that were old abandoned hay and crop fields before we purchased our property.
-We had many varieties of plants that flourish in old abandoned fields, including fescue and the extremely invasive Spotted Knapweed.
+We had many varieties of plants that flourished, including fescue and the extremely invasive Spotted Knapweed.

 We have always wanted to encourage birds, wildlife, and pollinators to visit our property, with quail and turkey among our priorities.
 Not having cattle, we didn’t need the fescue growing intermingled with unwanted, invasive weeds.
 The knapweed was taking over at a ridiculous rate, pushing out some other plants that deer, turkey, and quail prefer.
 I learned that young quail can’t get around well in fescue.
 I had been growing native flowers around the yard for years.

-It’s been a slow process over the years, with much to learn.
+2013: t’s a slow process, with much to learn.
 Caring for our land is filled with interesting challenges and hot, chigger-ridden work.
 But it has lots of rewards.
 This little project will naturally stretch out for years to come.
 The rewards?
 Beauty and diversity.
-We’re seeing and hearing many more pollinators and songbirds – including more Indigo Buntings, Warblers, Grosbeaks, Quail, and other wildlife.
+We’re already seeing and hearing more pollinators and songbirds – including more Indigo Buntings, Warblers, Grosbeaks, Quail, and other wildlife.

 Welcome, pollinators, birds and wildlife!